John, King of England: Dispute with the Pope and excommunication

 John was incensed about what he perceived as an abrogation of his customary right as monarch to influence the election.
 He complained both about the choice of Langton as an individual, as John felt he was overly influenced by the Capetian court in Paris, and about the process as a whole.
 He barred Langton from entering England and seized the lands of the archbishopric and other papal possessions.
 Innocent set a commission in place to try to convince John to change his mind, but to no avail.
 Innocent then placed an interdict on England in March 1208, prohibiting clergy from conducting religious services, with the exception of baptisms for the young, and confessions and absolutions for the dying.

 John treated the interdict as "the equivalent of a papal declaration of war".
-He responded by attempting to punish Innocent personally and to drive a wedge between those English clergy that might support him and those allying themselves firmly with the authorities in Rome.
-John seized the lands of those clergy unwilling to conduct services, as well as those estates linked to Innocent himself; he arrested the illicit concubines that many clerics kept during the period, releasing them only after the payment of fines; he seized the lands of members of the church who had fled England, and he promised protection for those clergy willing to remain loyal to him.
+He responded by attempting to punish Innocent personally and to drive a wedge between the English clergymen who might support John and those allying themselves firmly with the authorities in Rome.
+John seized the lands of the clergymen unwilling to conduct services, as well as estates linked to Innocent himself; he arrested the illicit concubines that many clerics kept during the period, releasing them only after the payment of fines; he seized the lands of members of the church who had fled England, and he promised protection for those willing to remain loyal to him.
 In many cases, individual institutions were able to negotiate terms for managing their own properties and keeping the produce of their estates.
 By 1209 the situation showed no signs of resolution, and Innocent threatened to excommunicate John if he did not acquiesce to Langton's appointment.
 When this threat failed, Innocent excommunicated the King in November 1209.
 Although theoretically a significant blow to John's legitimacy, this did not appear to worry the King greatly.
 Two of John's close allies, Emperor Otto IV and Count Raymond VI of Toulouse, had already suffered the same punishment themselves, and the significance of excommunication had been somewhat devalued.
-John simply tightened his existing measures and accrued significant sums from the income of vacant sees and abbeys: one 1213 estimate, for example, suggested the church had lost an estimated 100,000 marks (equivalent to £66,666 at the time) to John.
-Official figures suggest that around 14% of annual income from the English church was being appropriated by John each year.
+John simply tightened his existing measures and accrued significant sums from the income of vacant sees and abbeys.
+One 1213 estimate, for example, suggested the church had lost an estimated 100,000 marks (equivalent to ~£67,000 at the time) to John.
+Official figures suggest that around 14% of the annual income from the English church was being appropriated by John.